-The motor bearing issue can be solved by a technician strategically adding lubricant.
-This is something that you need to have Wagner Mechanical help with: your standard WD-40 is too lightweight to be used here, and we have a special lubricant that will stand up to the wear-and-tear of the furnace.
+The motor bearing issue can be solved by one of our technicians strategically adding lubricant.
+This is something that you’ll want a professional to assist you with: your standard WD-40 is too lightweight to be used here.
+We have a special lubricant that will stand up to the wear-and-tear of the furnace.

 Another common cause of screeching sounds?
 A bad belt.
 You must have a technician replace the belt immediately, otherwise the blower will no longer run and you’ll be without heat.

 3. “Thwapping” Sound